Set Current Location

 The Seawall is a scenic pathway that surrounds the Stanley Park and was built in 1917 under the supervision of James Cunningham to protect the city's waterfront from erosion.
 It is a perfect getaway from the din of the city.
 The seawall is open to pedestrians, cyclists and joggers.
 However, due to various conflicts and mishaps in the past, the stretch of the seawall is divided into parts reserved for pedestrians and cyclists.
 The starting point of the seawall is at Coal Harbor from where the cyclist route begins.
 The bikes can be rented from the Seawall Adventure Centre.

 English Bay is one of Vancouver's most diverse neighborhoods.
 It's where the energetic action of Denman and Davie streets converges.
 The area is a popular venue for outdoor activities like in-line skating, cycling, walking the seawall, running, and jogging.
-There are bookstores, gift shops, fashion and cosmetic retailers and other specialty shops; and an eclectic fusion of culinary arts and eateries with clientele to match.
+There are bookstores, gift shops, fashion and cosmetic retailers and other specialty shops, complemented by an eclectic fusion of culinary arts and eateries with the clientele to match.
 Some of the city's best dine-with-a-view restaurants can be found here.
+Overall, the bay is one of the most upscale and scenic neighborhoods of the city.

 Corraled by the English Bay on one side and the Vancouver Harbour on the other, this stunning stretch of land was declared the city's first public park in 1886.
 Unlike most city parks, Stanley Park was not laid-out by a landscape architect, but instead, grew organically over the years.
 The rainforest forms the core of Stanley Park, with trees towering to a height of 76 meters (249 feet) and close to 100 years old, while the seawall hems the park's waterfront.
 Scattered throughout are monuments, landmarks and public art, as well as gardens with vivid floral displays and totem poles; a tapestry of varied habitats teeming with native wildlife that is held together by a network of trails.
 The park is also home to attractions like a miniature railway, the Malkin Bowl and the Vancouver Aquarium.